 Suggested Cycle Routes In The Area

 For inspiration have a look here at West Dorset Pedal.
-It’s got maps for five rides ranging from 11-17 miles.
+It’s got five maps for rides ranging from 11-17 miles.
 It also suggests pit stops for food and drink.
 Quite right.
 After all that pedalling you surely deserve to refuel in a village tea room or country pub.
 A good route if you are staying at our cottage is the first, exploring Bridport and Netherbury.
 It has an add-on to West Bay itself.
 Two other routes take in the Frome Valley and the beautiful villages and coast round Abbotsbury (the route ‘Land of Bone and Stone’).
-The other two explore West Dorset’s finest hill forts.
+Another explores West Dorset’s finest hill forts.
 You might want to print off a route or two before your holiday.

 From Bridport there is also easy access to the National Cycle Network Route No. 2 (a 30 mile route from Dorchester to Lyme Regis), also with plenty of lanes and villages to explore.